sebthom/dockupdater/docs/Frequently-Asked-Questions.md

 ## How install Dockupdater without docker

-dockupdater can also be installed via pip:
+Dockupdater can also be installed via pip:

 ```bash
 pip install dockupdater